SSSiyan/BayoHook/README.md

 ## Installation

 * Download the latest dll [here](https://github.com/SSSiyan/BayoHook/releases)
+  * If you have issues with your antivirus removing the file, please follow [these instructions](https://github.com/SSSiyan/BayoHook/wiki#virus-protection)

 * Place dinput8.dll in the Bayonetta root folder, next to your exe.
 By default this is `C:\Program Files (x86)\Steam\steamapps\common\Bayonetta\`